 A key component of One Team, One Planet is the Bridgestone Tires4ward program, founded on the vision of achieving a waste-free tire industry.
 For every tire Bridgestone sells in the U.S., our goal is to ensure that one spent tire — or any tire that has been taken out of use — goes on to another valuable purpose.
 Bridgestone’s company-owned retail stores recycle 100 percent of the spent tires they remove from vehicles.
 Last year alone, Bridgestone retail stores saved more than 10 million spent tires from the landfill.

-The Bridgestone Tires4ward program also recycles tires collected as part of organized community clean-up events across the country.
-Citizens participating in an organized clean-up event may request Bridgestone’s help recycling the tires collected as part of that effort by completing this form.
-Once the form is completed, Bridgestone will contact the clean-up project coordinator directly to coordinate the logistics of tire drop-off at a local Bridgestone retail store and/or on-site tire removal.
+The Bridgestone Tires4ward program also recycles tires collected as part of organized public lands, rivers, streams and lakes clean-up events across the country.
+Citizens participating in an community clean-up event may request Bridgestone’s help recycling the tires collected as part of that effort by completing this form.
+Once the form is completed, Bridgestone will contact the clean-up project coordinator directly to coordinate the logistics of tire drop-off at a local Bridgestone retail store and/or on-site tire removal, a determination made based on the number of tires expected to be collected during an event.
+A Bridgestone Tires4ward representative will facilitate all coordination efforts.
 Logistics can be a challenge at some remote sites, but we will work to offer our full support of all organized community clean-up events.

 Since the Tires4ward program launched in 2012, Bridgestone has supported more than 450 community clean-up events and recycled almost 120,000 tires from rivers, streams and communities nationwide.
 Bridgestone is working to change the landscape of the tire and automotive industry and make a waste-free tire industry a reality.